Elarica Johnson

 Elarica Johnson (or Gallacher; born 21 August 1989) is a British actress and model.
 On television, she is known for her roles in the Starz drama P-Valley (2020–2022) and the Sky Atlantic fantasy series A Discovery of Witches (2018).

 Early life

-Johnson was born in London, United Kingdom.
+Johnson was born in London.
 She attended the BRIT School and briefly considered becoming a singer.

 Career

 She began her career with roles in the BBC soap opera EastEnders (2010) and the fantasy film Harry Potter and the Half-Blood Prince (2009).
 Johnson had one of the main roles on Starz's drama television series P-Valley (2020–2022) for two seasons.
 She portrayed Autumn Night, a hurricane survivor who finds an abandoned suitcase and a wallet with an ID that she starts using as her own.
-Autumn begins working at a strip club in Mississippi and has a PTSD from a past abusive relationship.
+Autumn begins working at a strip club in Mississippi and has PTSD from a past abusive relationship.
 Johnson departed the show after the second season's series finale.